rapidsai/cusignal/README.md

 ### Conda, Linux OS (Preferred)
 cuSignal can be installed with ([Miniconda](https://docs.conda.io/en/latest/miniconda.html) or the full [Anaconda distribution](https://www.anaconda.com/distribution/)) from the `rapidsai` channel.
 If you're using a Jetson GPU, please follow the build instructions [below](https://github.com/rapidsai/cusignal#conda---jetson-nano-tk1-tx2-xavier-linux-os)

-For `cusignal version == 21.08`:

 ```
-For CUDA 11.0 and Python 3.8
+For CUDA 11.5 and Python 3.8
 conda install -c rapidsai -c nvidia -c conda-forge \
-    cusignal=21.08 python=3.8 cudatoolkit=11.0
+    cusignal python=3.8 cudatoolkit=11.5

 # or, for CUDA 11.2 and Python 3.8
 conda install -c rapidsai -c nvidia -c conda-forge \
-    cusignal=21.08 python=3.8 cudatoolkit=11.2
+    cusignal python=3.8 cudatoolkit=11.2
 ```

-For the nightly verison of `cusignal`, currently 21.10a:
+For the nightly verison of `cusignal`, which includes pre-release features:

 ```
-For CUDA 11.0 and Python 3.8
+For CUDA 11.5 and Python 3.8
 conda install -c rapidsai-nightly -c nvidia -c conda-forge \
-    cusignal=21.08 python=3.8 cudatoolkit=11.0
+    cusignal python=3.8 cudatoolkit=11.5

-For CUDA 11.0 and Python 3.8
+For CUDA 11.2 and Python 3.8
 conda install -c rapidsai-nightly -c nvidia -c conda-forge \
-    cusignal=21.08 python=3.8 cudatoolkit=11.2
+    cusignal python=3.8 cudatoolkit=11.2
 ```

-While only CUDA 11.0 and 11.2 are officially supported, cuSignal has been confirmed to work with CUDA version 10.2 and above.
+While only CUDA versions >= 11.2 are officially supported, cuSignal has been confirmed to work with CUDA version 10.2 and above.
 If you run into any issues with the conda install, please follow the source installation instructions, below.

 For more OS and version information, please visit the [RAPIDS version picker](https://rapids.ai/start.html).

-### Source, aarch64 (Jetson Nano, TK1, TX2, Xavier), Linux OS
+### Source, aarch64 (Jetson Nano, TK1, TX2, Xavier, AGX Clara DevKit), Linux OS

 Since the Jetson platform is based on the arm chipset, we need to use an aarch64 supported Anaconda environment.
 While there are multiple options here, we recommend [miniforge](https://github.com/conda-forge/miniforge).
 Further, it's assumed that your Jetson device is running a current (>= 4.3) edition of [JetPack](https://developer.nvidia.com/embedded/jetpack) and contains the CUDA Toolkit.